vibbits/irefindex/README.txt

 Once the prerequisites have been installed, the software can be run from the distribution directory.
 Alternatively, a system-wide installation can be performed or prepared using the setup.py script provided.
-Such an installation can then be used by making sure that the PATH can find the installed programs.
+Such an installation can then be used by making sure that the PATH can find the installed programs and that the PYTHONPATH can find the irdata directory containing the Python module files supplied in this distribution.

 Configuring an Installation of the Software
 -------------------------------------------